pactus-project/pactus-website/content/blog/2025-03-12-how-to-explain-pactus-to-your-grandma.md

 Pactus, on the other hand, is a community potluck.
 Everyone can contribute, no one is turned away, and it’s built to be fair.
-No venture capitalists hogging the best dishes, no outrageous fees, just good old-fashioned participation It’s like Sunday lunch at Grandma’s and everyone gets a seat at the table.
+No venture capitalists hogging the best dishes, no outrageous fees, just good old-fashioned participation.
+It's like Sunday lunch at Grandma's and everyone gets a seat at the table.

 ### No Tech Headaches, Just Simple Solutions